rbergenl/_Alpha/_docs/STARTUP.md

 ### Working Title
 - Go to Google and search for Dinosaur names.
 Pick one.
-- Create new folder in `Startups` with that name.
+- Create new folder in `Startups` with that name as projectname.

 ### Google Account
 You need an email adress to be able to create accounts for needed third party services.
 After deciding on a name and buying the domain, the email can be forwarded to this free and initial email address.